Orlando Defense Attorneys for Habitual Traffic Offenders

 Section 322.264 goes on to describe the specified convictions.
 If you accumulate enough convictions, you can have your license suspended and even revoked.
 Convictions outside the state of Florida also count toward being an HTO.

-At The Law Office of Corey I. Cohen, we can help defend you if you are on the verge of getting your license suspended due to being a habitual traffic offender (HTO) or you are wanting to get your license reinstated.
-Even if you have lost your license as an HTO, you can still ask for a "hardship license" through the Administrative Review Office.
+At The Law Office of Corey I. Cohen & Associates, we can help defend you if you are on the verge of getting your license suspended due to being a habitual traffic offender (HTO) or you are wanting to get your license reinstated.
+Even if you have lost your license as an HTO, you can still ask for a “hardship license” through the Administrative Review Office.

-Our Orlando habitual traffic offender lawyer has the experience to contest any traffic violations you are facing.
+Our Orlando habitual traffic offender lawyers have the experience to contest any traffic violations you are facing.
 We will always do whatever we can to get your ticket dismissed.
 For a free consultation, call 407-246-0066 or 888-390-8937, or contact us online.

 You can be deemed an HTO if you are convicted of three or more of the following offenses within a five-year time period (keep in mind each conviction must have arisen out of a separate act):